dmbarbour/glas/docs/GlasCLI.md

  * **write:(to:FileRef, data:Binary)** - write a list of bytes to file.
  * **status:FileRef** - Return a representation of the state of the system object.
   * *init* - the 'open' request hasn't been fully processed yet.
-  * *live* - no obvious errors, and obviously not done. normal status for reading or writing data.
+  * *live* - no obvious errors, and not done. normal status for reading or writing data.
   * *done* - successful completion of task.
 Does not apply to all interactions.
   * *error:Value* - any error state.
 Value can be a record of ad-hoc fields describing the error (possibly empty).
  * **ref:list** - return a list of open file references.